kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 More information on Windows resource access can be found at https://docs.microsoft.com/en-us/archive/msdn-magazine/2008/november/access-control-understanding-windows-file-and-registry-permissions.

 #### Container Mounts

-- Directory mounts (i.e. directory C:\test mapped to C:\test in the privileged container) are still being investigated.
+- Directory mounts (i.e. directory C:\test mapped to C:\test in the privileged container) are still being investigated and will be revisited between alpha and beta.
 Note that file system mapping in the current implementation would expose both the host filesystem and the container filesystem to the processes in the privileged container.
 We are still investigation how external mounts such as secrets or storage accounts would be added.
-The default visibility of all the host filesystem may present backwards compatibility challenges in the future if host path mounting is enabled in Windows.
-Currently the only method to restrict would be via the user in a way similar to [UID or GID](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) in the PSP.
-Currently however, this host path mounting is unlikely to be enabled in the future as a restriction of Job Objects.

 #### Container Images